Books Set on a Form of Transportation

 Selva could have her pick of nearly any man in Ankara, Turkey, but the only one she loved was the handsome Jewish son of a court physician.
 Despite the protests of their families, the two marry and are determined to build a new life in Paris.
 But when the Nazis invade France and begin rounding up Jews, it’s no longer safe for them to stay.

-After learning that Selva is among the citizens trapped in France, a group of Turkish diplomats devise a plan to transport Selva, Rafael, and hundreds of Jewish people to safety.
+After learning that Selva is among the citizens trapped in France, a group of Turkish diplomats devises a plan to transport Selva, Rafael, and hundreds of Jewish people to safety.
 From Ankara to Paris, Cairo, and Berlin, The Last Train to Istanbul crisscrosses a war-torn continent in an uplifting tale of love and adventure.

 The Book Girls Say…